pyOpenSci/lessons/clean-modular-code/clean-code-present.md

 +++ {"editable": true, "slideshow": {"slide_type": "slide"}}

-## Reproducibility: Create dynamic paths
+## Make your code reproducibe across machines with dynamic paths

 * Paths on Windows are different than MAC/Linux
 * Using `Path` (or `os`)